-The proposed development meets the relevant zone objectives given the provision of ground floor retail tenancies and the appropriate concentration of residential densities within an established Local Centre zone.
+The proposed development meets the relevant zone objectives given the provision of ground level retail tenancies and the appropriate concentration of residential densities within an established Local Centre zone.
 The height and scale of the development is responsive to context, compatible with that of adjoining development and will not result in unacceptable or jarring residential amenity, streetscape or broader urban design impacts.
 We rely on the accompanying contextual built form analysis prepared by the project architect in this regard.

-It has been determined that the proposal will not give rise to adverse residential amenity or land use conflicts with the future development of the subject site, for either commercial or shop top housing land uses anticipated, through the provision of a highly articulated and modulated façade presentation to the northern adjoining property with opportunity for a combined internalised residential light well/courtyard should a shop top housing form of development be proposed in the future.
+It has been determined that the proposal will not give rise to adverse residential amenity or land use conflicts with the future development of the subject site, for either commercial or shop top housing land uses anticipated, through the provision of a highly articulated and modulated façade presentation with the internalised courtyard aligning with the courtyard established at No. 263 Condamine Street to the south.
 The proposal does not create any conflict between land uses on adjoining properties or the amenity of residential uses within adjoining zones.